-Strategic Funding supports organisations which are critical and/or or central to the national arts infrastructure and sustain the development of festival practice in Ireland.
-Organisations must be formally constituted as a CLG, DAC or statutory body to
+Strategic Funding supports organisations which are critical to, and/or, central to the national arts infrastructure.
+These organisations sustain the development of festival practice in Ireland, provide opportunities for artform/artist development and

-Multidisciplinary festivals funded through this programme in 2021 include:
+Multidisciplinary festivals funded through this programme for 2023 include:

 Arts Grant Funding